 The ones who have been either hired by an organisation overseas or are willing to immigrate to some other country opt for this variant of the test.
 In this component, there will be 2 IELTS Writing tasks that have to be solved in 60 minutes.
 Lets us have a look at the types of questions.

 An argument in the form of a question will be given based on a situation and the candidates will have to deliver a response for it by either writing a formal, informal, or semi-formal letter.
 The word limit for this question is 150 words.
 Applicants must follow the prescribed format of letter writing.

 - The central hospital of your city has organised a health check-up camp wherein it has requested the common people to volunteer.
 You are willing to go for the event to serve the community.
 Write a letter to the hospital about the same.

 - You were a part of the social service community in your area and actively participated in many activities.
 However, due to some reasons, you are unable to contribute now.
 Write a letter to your manager for the same.

 The second part of the IELTS writing task will be an essay question based on a given point of view, argument, or a general topic.
 Topics related to everyday situations will be given and aspirants have to write a response for it in 250 words.

 - Some people believe that school students should be given homework daily while others say that children should be given quality time at home.
 Present your views on the same with some examples.

 - Some parents believe that giving homework in the form of presentations/posters aid in creative thinking, while others prefer theory based tasks.
 Present your views on the same citing some examples.

 - It is said that people should get married before 30 because it is good for the community and the individual.
 Do you agree or disagree with this statement?
 Why?

 To score well in the IELTS writing tasks, it is important to practice well in advance.
-Enroll in Leverage Edu‘s interactive online classes where you will get access to scores of practice questions, last-minute tips, mock tests, and the opportunity to clear all your queries through one-on-one sessions!
+Enrol in Leverage Edu‘s interactive online classes where you will get access to scores of practice questions, last-minute tips, mock tests, and the opportunity to clear all your queries through one-on-one sessions!